Heaps Normal: Raising the bar for beer and brand

 As a team, we've focused our efforts over the past 6 to 12 months on continuing to expand the Heaps Normal brand beyond being one of the best tasting non-alcoholic beer products in Australia and into a complete lifestyle offering.
 One that defines what mindful drinking means to our audiences, driven by our vision to evolve Australian drinking culture.
-That means we've focused more on creating content and experiences that bring the personality of our brand to life and that provide colour to what it means to be Heaps Normal – like our Dennis short film and our first Heaps Normal Presents party – a full blown techno rave.
+That means we've focused more on creating content and experiences that bring the personality of our brand to life and that provide color to what it means to be Heaps Normal – like our Dennis short film and our first Heaps Normal Presents party – a full blown techno rave.

 What's your approach to marketing and striking the balance between the long and short?

 There's no magic formula to striking the balance between the short and long term.
-It should all come back to what your objectives are as an organisation and how you marry that to what your audience wants.
+It should all come back to what your objectives are as an organization and how you marry that to what your audience wants.
 Be where your customers are.
 It could be Instagram or TikTok, or it could be Accountants Quarterly Magazine.
 The most important thing is that your selection of channels and the messages you communicate on them are customer led.

 In terms of priority, it should all come back to your vision and strategy.
-Use your strategy as the litmus test for – and way of prioritising – any new idea, project, campaign and initiative.
+Use your strategy as the litmus test for – and way of prioritizing – any new idea, project, campaign and initiative.

 Tracking Heaps Normal’s journey into the minds and hearts of Australasians